Immerser01/User-and-Movie-Management-System/README.md

 #ListMoviesByUser (GET):

 - It Lists all the movies of the user, by its user_id.
+- (UPDATE) Now, it requires password along with the user id.
+Otherwise it will simply skip the tables.
+- (UPDATE) You will get to know if the password is wrong, or user doesn't exist though, so don't worry too much.

+#(UPDATE) UpdateCredentials (POST):

+- It is used to update your credentials.
+- It is not automatic, you have to manually update with the id you get from create user function.
+- It is absolutely necessery to do this.
+Otherwise List Movies by user function will not work.

 #Planned Features:

 - Integrating Password in other functions to ensure the right user is using the software
 - Deleting movies separately per user
+- Deleting User and their Credentials
+- Merging both Create User and Create Credentials function